 Life is full of chaos and noise.
 It has gotten to the point where we are afraid of quiet.

-Whenever there is quiet our thoughts take over and those thoughts can scared us sometimes.
-So we keep adding to our lives.
+Whenever there is quiet our thoughts take over and those thoughts can scare us sometimes.
+So we choose to keep adding to our lives.

-Tonight our daughters were working on homework assignment, my husband was at band practice so I finished up the dishes and thought I would go and sit down and rest for a few minutes.
+Tonight our daughter was working on homework assignment, my husband was at band practice so I finished up the dishes and thought I would go and sit down and rest for a few minutes.
 While I was sitting down to relax I turned on the TV to watch the news, then I thought that I hadn't read the paper today.
-When I finished the paper I picked up my cell phone and started to play a game on it.
-When all of a sudden I realized what I was doing.
+When I finished the paper I picked up my phone and started to play a game on it.
+All of a sudden I realized what I was doing.
 I had planned to sit down and relax for a few minutes and now I was bombarding my brain into overload.

 Why do we willingly do this to ourselves?

 Use those precious moments during your day to pause and "Be".
 I am told that your quality of life will increase dramatically.
 Life throws so much at you each day - I want to be able to treasure those moments of silence and solitude, and use them to become a better wife, mother and friend and to truly Enjoy the Everyday!

 Anyone want to join me on this journey?
 I am going to need all the encouragement I can get!